pluralsight/guides/published/software-engineering-best-practices/get-rid-of-that-bottleneck-using-modern-queue-techniques/article.md

 Furthermore, **our consumer** is still able to consume just as many messages as before but now **has control** over the **rate** of message consumption.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/05161761-952f-4a29-b361-931f1c3fa8d3.png)

-This is done without “bloating” RAM and risking an out-of-memory exception, as pending messages are stored in the queue instead of in processes RAM.
-We will consider enhancing our architecture to increase message consumption rate a bit later in this article.
+This is done without “bloating” RAM and risking an out-of-memory exception, as pending messages are now stored in the queue instead of in RAM.
+Later in this article, we will consider enhancing our architecture to increase message consumption rate.

 Seems nice, right?
 This architecture outsources our message production/consumption bottlenecks to a third party technology, thus making our software platform more reliable (i.e. reduced risk of out of memory exceptions).

 Lets see what other benefits queues can offer.

 # Reliable Messaging Systems